-The resulting images, big and bold, move cloud-like across the screen telling wordless stories.
-“It’s a weird virtual reality,” Anadol says.
+The resulting images, big and bold, move cloud-like across the screen, telling wordless stories.
+“It’s a weird virtual reality,” Anadol said.
 “We are calling them ‘visual sculpture.’”

 The 30-year-old, born and raised in Istanbul, is not sure if he’s an artist or technologist first.
-He earned a master’s of fine arts in media arts in 2014 from UCLA, where he is now a guest lecturer.
+He earned a master of fine arts in media arts in 2014 from UCLA, where he was now a guest lecturer.
 Before that, he attended Istanbul Bilgi University on scholarship, earning a bachelor of arts and master of fine arts in visual-communication design.
-“Virtual Depictions” relies on custom-made software.

-He is delighted to report that the U.S. government recently granted him legal permanent residency.
-He hopes to become a U.S. citizen soon.
-Being an artist in Istanbul feels much more spontaneous than in the United States, less inhibited by municipal process and review.
-But both Turkey and America are characterized by a huge multiplicity of cultures and peoples living largely harmoniously together, he says.
+He was delighted to report that the U.S. government recently granted him legal permanent residency.
+He hoped to become a U.S. citizen soon.
+Being an artist in Istanbul felt much more spontaneous than in the United States, less inhibited by municipal process and review.
+But both Turkey and America are characterized by a huge multiplicity of cultures and peoples living largely harmoniously together, he said.

-Upcoming projects are in Boston, Paris and Istanbul.
-He’s also working with the Los Angeles Department of Transportation on “City of Bits / LADOT,” using GPS technology to present images of the real-time travel of every department vehicle.
+Upcoming projects were in Boston, Paris and Istanbul.
+He was also working with the Los Angeles Department of Transportation on “City of Bits / LADOT,” using GPS technology to present images of the real-time travel of every department vehicle.
 He has worked with figures including Frank Gehry and institutions such as the Los Angeles Philharmonic.

-In San Francisco, the artist credits John Kilroy of Kilroy Realty Corp., which owns 350 Mission St., with conceiving the idea to have a huge canvas or screen in its lobby. (“He is a very visual person,” Anadol says.)
+In San Francisco, the artist credited John Kilroy of Kilroy Realty Corp., which owns 350 Mission, with conceiving the idea to have a huge canvas or screen in its lobby. (“He is a very visual person,” Anadol said.)
 Building architects Skidmore Owings & Merrill proposed the soaring glass walls.
-The screen is so large, the inside-outside connection so strong and the images so vibrant that the art can be seen from across the street and down the block.
+The screen is so large, the inside-outside connection so strong, and the images so vibrant that the art can be seen from across the street and down the block.

-The installation satisfies the city’s public-art requirement for all large office developments in downtown.
-“One of the biggest challenges is how can we create a story for 21st century public art,” Anadol says.
+The installation satisfied the city’s public-art requirement for all large office developments in downtown.
+“One of the biggest challenges is how can we create a story for 21st century public art,” Anadol said.

-He estimates that each LED in “Virtual Depictions” will last 100,000 hours—a little longer than 11 years.
+He estimates that each LED in “Virtual Depictions” would last 100,000 hours—a little longer than 11 years.
 “Any digital device has an ultimate operation time.
-None of them can live forever,” he says.
+None of them can live forever,” he said.
 “It doesn’t die; it kind of fades out, like our breath.
 The videography of the piece will be there forever, but the experience itself has a time span.”